Kashaka

-The kashaka is a simple percussion instrument consisting of two small gourds filled with beans (essentially, two small maracas connected by a string.)
+The kashaka is a simple percussion instrument consisting of two small gourds filled with beans (essentially, two small shakers connected by a string).
 One gourd is held in the hand and the other is quickly swung from side to side around the hand, creating a "clack" sound upon impact.
 It originated in West Africa, but has been reproduced in various countries under different names: Patica (Japan), Kosika (USA).
 Other names include Asalato, Kes Kes, Tchangot Tche, Koshkah, and many others.

 Kashakas create both shaking sounds and percussive clicks by swinging the balls around the hand, making them hit each other.
 Learning to catch the Kashaka can be difficult at first but this enables a much larger variety of rhythms to be created.
 Also, as players' hands come in different sizes, it is important to play a Kashaka of the right size, as it makes learning how to play and master different rhythms much easier.
 When a Kashaka is played in each hand by an experienced player, polymeters can be produced by playing two different rhythms with different time signatures.

-While kashakas are generally considered a percussion instrument, they are also a skill-development tool that can help improve dexterity, ambidexterity, brain hemispheric synchronization, and the ability to multitask.
-It can also build muscle mass and improve flexibility in the hands, arms, shoulders and chest.
-It is even considered a meditative tool that can create a trance state, promote relaxation and lower stress levels.

-Manufacturing Methods
+Manufacturing methods

 Each ball of a Kashaka (also known as the aslatua) is a hollow gourd from the Oncoba spinosa tree.
 Traditionally, when the gourds dry and fall from the trees, children collect them and fill them with orange pebbles from the iron-rich soil of the Sahel.
 Along the coast of West Africa, small pieces of shells are used instead.

 The two gourd balls are attached to each other by a small string (sometimes made from old rags braided together), in one of two ways: